The Girl Generation is now the largest global collective working to end FGM, with over 700 members.

 The Girl Generation is now the largest-ever global collective to end FGM.
-Our membership base is nearly 400 strong with many different types of organisations from across the world.
-77% of our members are from the African continent and over half are grassroots local organisations.
+Our membership base is over 700 strong with many different types of organisations from across the world.
+91% of our members are from the African continent and over half are grassroots local organisations.

 We contributed to successful advocacy efforts to include an indicator and global target on ending FGM in the Sustainable Development Goals.